 It’s worth taking this information into account when receiving a quote that might be a little higher than you were expecting.
 Every cost included in our quotes is an investment in the quality of your content.

 STEP 2.
 Supply Visual References

 Almost always, it’s possible to draw inspiration from other works in order to create a mood board.
-Below are some ways to think about how you can put together a list of visual references that are invaluably helpful to us:
+Below are some creative choices to think about when putting together a list of visual references that are invaluably helpful to us:

 You like the way the camera movement helps to tell a story, or you might even be able to reference the camera angles used in an interview setting, for instance.

 You like the way another piece might be cut together as a montage, the amount of breathing room and space between dialogue or pace of the general action.

 You can supply references that have music or a general tone to it, similar to what you require.

 Do you like the way the sound of another piece ignites the senses?
 Is it relevant to your film in some way perhaps?

 Do you like the kind of “filter” or look of the footage you’ve seen elsewhere?
 Getting a sense for your tastes can help us down the line when it comes to the colour grading process.